Should you hire a general contractor or a roofing contractor?

 Hiring a roofing contractor, in some cases, can be cheaper than hiring a general contractor too.
 It depends on the contractor and their level of experience.
 If cost is the deciding factor for you when it comes to remodeling, then it’s best to call both general and roofing contractors and ask for quotes.
 In addition, ask the contractors to come to take a look at your roof.
 See what quotes they offer and which one makes the most sense for your budget and timeline.
 It will take a little research, but it will likely be worth it at the end of the day.

 Hiring a Roofing Contractor is the best option to install your roof if that is the only project you need to be completed.
-On the other hand, if you want to do a full home remodel or do a new kitchen as well as a new roof, a general contractor is probably your best option.
+On the other hand, if you want to do a full home remodel or do a new kitchen as well as a new roof, a general contractor or a remodeling contractor is probably your best option.
 Hopefully, either option will help you build the roof your home deserves!